forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-hugo.md

 draft: true

 ---
 For this week on [_Frontend Friday_](/tags/frontend-friday/ "frontend friday tag")_,_ we'll be covering how to set up lightning ⚡️ fast search for your Hugo site using [Algolia](https://algolia.com), the SaaS (Search as a Service 😉 ) provider.
+We published a Jekyll-focused version of this guide [last week](https://forestry.io/blog/search-with-algolia-in-jekyll).

 Algolia's self-proclaimed claim-to-fame is that they are_"the most reliable platform for building search into your business,"_ and honestly, it's hard to disagree.
 Forestry's search is powered by Algolia _(just try searching for Algolia in the search above!)._